malus-brandywine/libvmm/docs/MANUAL.md

 ### Serial region

-The UART device is passed through to the VM so that it can access it without trapping into the seL4 kernel/VMM.
+The UART device is passed through to the guest so that it can access it without trapping into the seL4 kernel/VMM.
 This is done for performance and simplicity so that the VMM does not have to emulate accesses to the UART device.
 Note that this will work since nothing else is concurrently accessing the device.